PrefectHQ/prefect/docs/concepts/projects.md

 - `deployment-1` and `deployment-2` are using the same work pool configuration
 - `deployment-1` and `deployment-3` are using the same schedule
-- `deployment-1` and `deployment-2` are using the same build deployment action
+- `deployment-1` and `deployment-2` are using the same build deployment action, but `deployment-2` is overriding the `dockerfile` field to use a custom Dockerfile

 ### Deployment Declaration Reference